-If you have setuptools you can use easy\install -U pyte.
-Otherwise, you can download the source from GitHub and run python setup.py install.
+If you have pip you can do the usual pip install pyte.
+Otherwise, download the source from GitHub and run python setup.py install.

 Similar projects

 pyte is not alone in the weird world of terminal emulator libraries, here's a few other options worth checking out: Termemulator, pyqonsole, webtty, AjaxTerm and of course vt102.